 It remains a complex market.
 The creative side is just one aspect of indie publishing; marketing, promotion and brand-building are essential.

 The good news?
-Book One is complete at a sprightly sixty-three thousand words.
+Book One is complete at a sprightly seventy-five thousand words.
 Books Two and Three are progressing according to the plot arc developed over the year.

 First milestone achieved in the fantasy fiction challenge, but it’s a long road ahead.